fglock/Perlito/README-perlito5-Java.md

     java.lang.Object@4fe533ff
     ```

-    - TODO - test syntax for creating new Java subclass ("extends" and "implements")
+    - TODO - (experimental) test syntax for creating new Java subclass ("extends" and "implements")

   - Java objects can be assigned to Perl scalar variables, array elements, or hash elements.